Bake or Boil Sweet Potatoes for Casserole?

 • Oven Space:

-Nutritional Comparison: Boiled vs. Baked Sweet Potatoes
+Nutritional Comparison Boiled in comparison to.
+Baked Sweet Potatoes

 NutrientBoiledBaked